What Are Treasury Bills (T-Bills)? Complete Guide 2026 (Returns, Taxes & How to Buy)

 | $25,000 | 364 days | $23,736.11 | $1,263.89 | ~5.26% |

-Note: Annualized yield is always slightly higher than the stated discount rate because the yield is calculated on the lower purchase price, not the full face value.
+The annual return is always slightly above the stated rate because it is calculated on what you actually paid, not the full face value.

 Calculate exact yield, purchase price, and earnings for any amount and duration.